despresc/pandoc-metaparsing/README.md

 object p :: ParseValue a
 -- Expect the input to be a MetaMap, parsing it with the given p :: MetaObject parser.

+p <?> s :: ParseValue a
+-- Replace what was expected from the ParseValue parser p with the string s.

 f .! p :: ParseObject a
 -- Expect the field f of the input MetaObject to be set, parsing its value with the p :: ParseValue a parser